asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step2.md

 `curl -L https://istio.io/downloadIstio | sh -`{{execute}}

-After it has successfully run, add the bin folder to your path.
+After it has successfully run, add the `bin` folder to your path.

 `export PATH=$PWD/istio-$ISTIO_VERSION/bin:$PATH`{{execute}}

-And create a environment variable to point to our istio home:
+And create an environment variable to point to our Istio home:

 `export ISTIO_HOME=$PWD/istio-$ISTIO_VERSION`{{execute}}

 ## Install Istio

-The basic components of Istio, for more options see [Installation Configuration Profiles](https://istio.io/latest/docs/setup/additional-setup/config-profiles/).
+The basics components of Istio can be installed in this way, for more options see [Installation Configuration Profiles](https://istio.io/latest/docs/setup/additional-setup/config-profiles/).

 `istioctl install --set profile=demo`{{execute}}

-This will deploy Pilot, Mixer, Ingress-Controller, and Egress-Controller.
+This will deploy Istiod, Ingress-Controller, and Egress-Controller.

-## Inject istio side car
+## Injecting Istio sidecar

 Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later: